Joffrey Ballet: Early years

+New York residency

 Joffrey started again, building up a new company that made its debut in 1965 as the Joffrey Ballet.
 Following a successful season at the New York City Center in 1966, it was invited to become City Center's resident ballet company with Joffrey as artistic director and Arpino as chief choreographer.
 Arpino's 1970 rock ballet Trinity was well received; Joffrey revived Kurt Jooss's The Green Table in 1967, followed by revivals of Ashton's Façade, Cranko's Pineapple Poll, Fokine's Petrushka (with Rudolf Nureyev in 1979), Nijinsky's Afternoon of a Faun, also with Nureyev, and Massine's Le Tricorne, Le Beau Danube and Parade.
-In 1973 Joffrey asked Twyla Tharp to create her first commissioned ballet, Deuce Coupe.
+In 1973, Joffrey asked Twyla Tharp to create her first commissioned ballet, Deuce Coupe.
 The company continued as City Center Joffrey Ballet until 1977.

+Expansion

 From 1977, it performed as the Joffrey Ballet, with a second home established in Los Angeles from 1982 to 1992.
 In 1995, the company left New York City for Chicago to establish a permanent residence there.